In This Article

 I got one of 5Strands Pet Standard Package

-Here is me cutting my dog’s hair, as well as the pictures of the hair ready to send out:
+Here is my cutting my dogs hair, as well as the pictures of the hair ready to send out:

-Overall, this is a very non-invasive test and is easy to help your dog or cat take.
+Overall, this is a very non-intrusive test and is easy to help your dog or cat take.
 Once you've taken the test, you are emailed results (no dashboard).
-Sample pages of the results look like this:
+A sample pages of results looks like this:

-5Strands suggests trying to eliminate Level 3 Intolerance first.
-After doing so, you can then move on to Level 2 if your dog is still experiencing issues.
+5Strands suggests trying to eliminate Level 3 Intolerance first, and then moving to Level 2 if you are still experiencing issues.

 Besides ranking your dog's sensitivity to each allergen, the report provides comprehensive lifestyle and dietary guidelines for topical treatments, elimination diets, and supplements like probiotics.